Jeremy Gardiner South by Southwest – The Coast Revealed

 - Places Gardiner’s work in the context of historic and contemporary approaches to the coastal landscape

-- Looks at the formative influence of poster art and popular guidebooks on Gardiner’s love of the coastal landscape by curators Gill Saunders and Steve Marshall
+- Looks at the formative influence of poster art and popular guidebooks on Gardiner’s interest in the coastal landscape by curator Steve Marshall

-Published to accompany exhibitions in 2020 at St Barbe Gallery, Lymington / The Nine British Art (formerly Paisnel) / Falmouth Art Gallery
+Published to accompany exhibitions in 2020 at St Barbe Gallery, Lymington / The Nine British Art London / Falmouth Art Gallery